Perspective | The stars will be out in Pittsburgh, from Jay Wright to Jameer Nelson Jr. to Sister Jean

 “Coach,” the voice said, “you have to pour your water into a cup.”

-And so, Villanova’s two-time national champion-winning Hall of Fame coach stopped short, turned, walked back to a table and poured his water into an NCAA-sponsor-logoed cup.
+And so Villanova’s two-time national champion-winning Hall of Fame coach stopped short, turned, walked back to a table and poured his water into an NCAA-sponsor-logoed cup.

 Welcome back to the NCAA tournament.